 The FTCA requires that, before filing a lawsuit, you must submit a written claim to the federal agency whose employee caused the injury.
 The claim must be filed with the agency within two years of the date of your injury; if it is not obvious when or how you were injured, your claim must be filed within two years after you discover or with reasonable diligence should have discovered your injury and its cause.
 If the agency denies your claim, the lawsuit must be filed within six months after the denial.
 A federal judge hears the case without a jury.

 Because the FTCA is a complicated law and because it is difficult to win an FTCA case, it is important that you be represented by an injury lawyer who is experienced with this law.
 The Virginia, Maryland and Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. have a long history of skillfully representing clients in personal injury and wrongful death cases under the FTCA.

 For example, we recently successfully settled an FTCA case involving an eight-year-old girl who suffered a serious personal injury when a dead limb fell on her from a tree that had been negligently maintained by the National Park Service in Rock Creek Park.
 In another FTCA case, we obtained a substantial monetary verdict for a bicyclist who sustained a severe personal injury when he struck a post that had been negligently placed on a pedestrian path in the C & O Canal National Historic Park in Washington, D.C.

 So if you think you might have a personal injury or wrongful death case against the federal government, contact us for a free consultation.
-Any of our Washington, D.C., Virginia or Maryland injury attorneys would be happy to evaluate your potential case.
+Any of our Virginia, Maryland or Washington, D.C., Federal Tort Claim Lawyers would be happy to evaluate your potential case.